Rishiawsm/Snake-Game/README.md

 # Snake-Game
-A simple snake game using python-3.3 and pygame module.
+A simple snake game created using Python-3 and pygame module.